STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Method

-In order to control the generation of slots, we follow prior work~\cite{didolkar2025ctrlolanguagecontrollableobjectcentricvisual} by initializing a part of the slots with semantic knowledge from a visual-language model.
-The original work uses LLM2Vec~\cite{behnamghader2024llm2veclargelanguagemodels} to semantically initialize some slots and CLIP-text~\cite{radford2021learningtransferablevisualmodels} to force a contrastive alignment during training.
-To reduce the memory and compute requirements for our robotic use case, we discard LLM2Vec and only use CLIP-text as input and training signal, going from a 7b parameters model to around 300M.
+This loss indirectly guides the attention maps of the slots towards objects, thanks to the good property of the feature space of the input VFM.

+\paragraph{Lightweight language conditioning and semantic learning} To control slot generation, prior works~\cite{didolkar2025ctrlolanguagecontrollableobjectcentricvisual} initialize slots using massive vision-language pipelines (e.g., combining a 7B-parameters LLM2Vec~\cite{behnamghader2024llm2veclargelanguagemodels} model with CLIP-text).
+To drastically reduce the memory and compute footprint for real-time robotic applications, \textbf{STORM entirely discards the LLM requirement}.
+Instead, we rely solely on a $\sim$300M parameter CLIP-text encoder~\cite{radford2021learningtransferablevisualmodels} (eg. a $\times23$ parameter reduction).

-In order to align slots with textual semantics, each conditioned slot uses its corresponding mask $m_k$ to mask-pool image patches $F_{\text{CLIP}}$, from a dense CLIP visual encoder~\cite{fan2024unsupervisedopenvocabularyobjectlocalization}.
-We then apply a contrastive loss between the mask-pooled visual features $F^{\text{masked}} = m_k \cdot F_{\text{CLIP}}$ and the CLIP text embeddings $z_{\text{emb}}$:
+Rather than initializing slots randomly like in the original approach~\cite{locatello2020objectcentriclearningslotattention,seitzer2023bridginggaprealworldobjectcentric} they are initialized with the embedded names of the objects in the image with CLIP text.
+Then, each conditioned slot uses its associated soft mask $m_k$ (extracted from Slot-Attention layers) to pool image patches $F_{\text{CLIP}}$ from a dense CLIP visual encoder~\cite{fan2024unsupervisedopenvocabularyobjectlocalization}.
+A contrastive loss is applied between the mask-pooled visual features $F^{\text{masked}} = m_k \cdot F_{\text{CLIP}}$ and the CLIP text embeddings $z_{\text{emb}}$: